- Define computational thinking (CT);

 Why Integrate Computational Thinking?

 More than ever, we live in a world that is informed and inundated by computer technology.
 This fact may conjure thoughts of smartphones and personal computers, but increasingly, many everyday and traditionally non-digital objects are being designed to operate via a computer program.
-Some of these objects include streetlights, car engines, watches, roads, car tires, shoes, and even cereal boxes (Hartigan, 2013).
+Some of these objects include streetlights, car engines, watches, roads, car tires, and even shoes (Hartigan, 2013).